How it started

-This is not a new principle since meditation and mindfulness are based on it.
-It also turned out that babies often unconsciously take over their parents’ breathing; the so-called ‘mimicking’.
-What if we could unconsciously influence our breathing to help our body relax and sleep better?
+This principle is not new, since meditation and mindfulness are based on it.
+It also turned out that babies often unconsciously adopt their parents’ breathing; the so-called ‘mimicking’.
+What if we would be able to unconsciously influence our breathing to help our body relax and sleep better?

 I gathered a team and developed the first prototypes of our Sleep Robot at the Delft University of Technology.
 The first versions didn’t help my mother at all… Too big, too heavy, too much noise.
 We almost gave up…

 From idea to Somnox!

 Until we finally found a way to make the Sleep Robot’s breathing so natural that my mother subconsciously adjusted to it.
 She started sleeping again!
 Not immediately whole nights, but it was a start!